Gus-Furtado/Python-ML/README.md

 # Python-ML
-This is a repository for ML projects, which also include data wrangling and EDA
+This is a repository for ML projects, which also include data wrangling and EDA.